orcfax/docs/docs/project-catalyst/f12-economic-model.md

 But again, the fact that this subset of nodes is selected at random means that these costs are the minimum.
-Even with a bad actor having at least 11 licenses, and the corresponding fact, the probability of them all being selected to propose within the subset is very slim.
+Even with a bad actor having at least 11 licenses, and the corresponding \$FACT, the probability of them all being selected to propose within the subset is very slim.

 For either of the above scenarios, the value of \$FACT and cost of acquiring a